Rosebud suburb profile

 Rosebud rental market trends

-The rental market in Rosebud has experienced steady growth, with house rents increasing 8% over the past year to $540 per week, while unit rents have risen 10% to $550 per week.
-This coastal suburb continues to attract renters and investors alike, offering a blend of relaxed living and promising investment potential.
+The rental market in Rosebud has experienced moderate growth, with house rents increasing by 5.7% over the past year to $560 per week, while unit rents have remained stable at $480 per week.
+This stability in unit rents, combined with the rise in house rents, reflects a balanced demand in this coastal suburb, making it an attractive option for both renters and investors seeking a steady market.

 Suburbs near Rosebud